MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-machine-learning-services.md

     The value for the property, `external scripts enabled`, should be **0** at this point.
 That is because the feature is turned off by default, to reduce the surface area.
 The feature must be explicitly enabled by an administrator before you can run R or Python scripts.

-3. To enable the external scripting feature that supports Python, run the following statement.
+3. To enable the external scripting feature that supports Python, run the following statement:

     ```SQL
     EXEC sp_configure  'external scripts enabled', 1